mlibrary/about-ebc/src/content/stories/2025-09-12-michigan-press-michigan-impact.md

 ---
 templateKey: story
 title: Michigan Press, Michigan Impact.
 Where are the State's most serious bookworms?
-A new interactive map answers the question
+A new interactive map helps answer the question
 summary: Readers across the State of Michigan just love reading University of Michigan Press books!
 A new interactive map shows where titles on local history, culture, and the environment are consumed, and no corner of the